adtrace/adtrace_sdk_unity/README.md

 The AdTrace post-build process catches the Google Play Store intent; you can take a few additional steps to add support for the new Google Play Referrer API.

-To add support for the Google Play Referrer API, download the [install referrer library][install-referrer-aar] from Maven repository and place the AAR file into your `Plugins/Android` folder.
+To add support for the Google Play Referrer API, download the [install referrer library](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer) from Maven repository or via [direct link](../Extras/Android/installreferrer-2.2.aar) and place the AAR file into your `Plugins/Android` folder.

 #### <a id="qs-huawei-referrer-api"></a>Huawei Referrer API

-As of v4.21.1, the AdTrace SDK supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
+As of v2.0.1, the AdTrace SDK supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
 No additional integration steps are needed to start using the Huawei Referrer API.

 ### <a id="qs-post-build-process"></a>Post-build process